 Prevention and Precaution is Key

-Fixed monitors are the preferred "go to" for these industries as many state and local jurisdictions have adopted regulations requiring safety devices which have audible/visual alarms and a relay to control a ventilation fan.
+Fixed monitors are the preferred "go to" for majority of industries as many state and local jurisdictions have adopted regulations requiring safety devices which have audible/visual alarms and a relay to control a ventilation fan.

 These confined spaces can trap the gas and created elevated concentrations that are elevated and hazardous, so notifying occupants in the rooms and those about to enter the rooms of a hazard is critical to safety protocols.